system76/tech-docs/src/models/darp7/internal-overview.md

 ![Under-Keyboard Connectors](./img/under-keyboard.jpg)

-- Keyboard connector is highlighted in cyan
+- Keyboard connector is highlighted in red
-- Keyboard backlight connector is highlighted in green
+- Keyboard backlight connector is highlighted in yellow
-- Power button/LED connector is highlighted in red
-- Left-side USB connector is highlighted in yellow
+- Lid switch/sensor to motherboard connector is highlighted in cyan
-- Bottom panel screws are highlighted in pink